arfataj/Amazon-Sales-Analysis-2022/README.md

 # Conclusion
 The data analysis reveals that the business has a significant customer base in Maharashtra state, mainly serves retailers, fulfills orders through Amazon, experiences high demand for T-shirts, and sees M-Size as the preferred choice among buyers.

+# Additional
+I have developed an interactive Power BI dashboard based on this project